This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Usually, it is a difficult task to add greens into the tumbler as high-nitrogen overloads.
 If your compost tumbler fails to increase, then it is highly likely that the nitrogen content inside is low.

-To solve this challenge, you need to increase the nitrogen levels inside the compost tumbler by adding greens.
+To solve this challenge, add greens to increase the nitrogen levels inside the compost tumbler.
 If the compost starts smelling and becomes slimy, that indicates that the added greens are too many.

 Mixing grass clippings, kitchen waste, and woody material is the best combination because they will easily compact and wet to curb airflow.
 Air pockets develop when you use different materials in the compost tumbler.
 To prevent your compost tumbler from failing to heat, dump stalks, twigs, hay, and stalks.
 A nitrogen compost tumbler is packed with greens but still balanced with browns